johnson-liu-code/Sentiment_Analysis/README.md

 1. Implemented `word_vectors.py` for generating random word vectors.
 1. Added `test.py` for testing co-occurrence matrix functionality.
 1. Removed obsolete `word2vec.py`.

 ---

+#### <ins>20250418</ins>

+##### To-do —
+###### For Heidi:
+- [ ] Experiment / explore with creating and training neural networks.
+- [ ] Familiarize yourself with the use of the Gensim Python module for word vectors.
+- [ ] Start building and training neural networks to take in word vectors as input and outputs a binary classification ( sarcastic or not sarcastic ).

+###### For Bryan:
+- [ ] Continue working on code to extract a specific comment from Reddit along with its parent comment and subreddit name.
+- [ ] Possible future feature: create an app that can be used in the browser to predict whether a selected comment is sarcastic or not.

+---